robclewley/fovea/README.md

 _addHLine_

-Once the data and layer structures have been specified with calls to _plotter2D_'s different add methods, the graphics can finally be displayed with _buildLayer_.
+Once the data and layer structures have been specified with calls to _Plotter_'s different add methods, the graphics can finally be displayed with _buildLayer_.
 However, _plotter2d.show()_ will typically be the calling function of _buildLayer_, as it loops through each subplot in the arrangement and each layer in the figure applying all the changes specified by the different add and set methods.
 In summary, _add_data_, _addText_, _add_patch_, and _add_obj_ create specifications for graphical objects to be displayed, but the actual execution of these specifications occurs in _show()_.

-The properties of figures, layers, and data can be changed after having been added to the plotter using the _plotter2D_ "set" methods:
+The properties of figures, layers, and data can be changed after having been added to the plotter using the _Plotter_ "set" methods:

 _set_fig_
 Sets the current figure to that named by @param label. kwargs can be included to adjust specific properties of the figure.